rneher-igel/Neher/docs/Docs/Bicycle-Chain-Waxing.md

 - Add dried chain to `Slow Cooker` pot and wait until heat returns to the above temperature
 - Swish chain in wax for 1 minute
 - Remove chain and hang to dry
+- Optional on master link ( [Chain QUICK LINKS: Are they keeping you from waxing?](https://youtu.be/G-W3zJMxazM?si=Zn3HKGfLb250YXtI) )
     - Swish master link in wax
     - Remove master link and dry

 **Note:** Buy a Candy Thermometer and calibrate with boiling water.